 In addition to what to eat before running, you’ll also want to think about eating during the run.
 Remember those glycogen stores we talked about earlier?
 They won’t get you through the entirety of your training effort, especially if you’ll be out for a couple of hours or longer.
 You’ll need to supplement with additional calories during the run to avoid hitting “the wall.”

-Generally speaking, you’ll want to take in 30-90g carbs/hour depending on your effort level.
+Generally speaking, you’ll want to take in 30-90 grams of carbs per hour depending on your effort level.
 If you’re keeping the pace and intensity a bit lower, then you can get away with lower carb intake during that long run.

-If your route will include some big hill climbs, or you’ll be pushing the pace, you might fall on the higher end of that range.
+If your route will include long distances, big hill climbs, or you’ll be pushing the pace, you might fall on the higher end of that range.

 With such a wide range of needs, what’s a runner to do?